thingsinjars/sponsored-event/README.md

 The Participant
 ---

 The person actually taking part in the event.
 This person signs up for the event and commits to taking part.
 They are given a unique URL which The Sponsor can use to pledge money.
+Participants are charged a sign-up fee.

 The Sponsor
 ---